 str_replace which is

-because the implementation is by two different people :).
-Anyways.
+because the implementations are by two different people :).

-These are some of the techniques that came to mind that I use.
-There might be more that escaped me but hopefully you find some of these techniques useful, And apply them as you try and understand the inner parts of Laravel.
+There might be more that escaped me but hopefully, you find some of these techniques useful and apply them as you uncover the inner parts of Laravel.

 Here is another article for you 😊 "I love the internet habitat f**k MARS"